learn-co-curriculum/bash-navigation-nitrous/README.md

 2. Use `pwd` to identify the current directory of your Terminal session.
 3. Use `ls` to list the files in the current directory of your Terminal session.
 4. Use `cd` and `cd ..` to change directories of your Terminal session.
-5. Use `open .` to open the current directory of your Terminal session in Finder.
-6. Use `subl .` to open the current directory in Sublime Text.

 ## Overview